Apriori Knowledge in an Era of Computational Opacity: The Role of AI in Mathematical Discovery

-Let us assume that we run the proof-checker and it reports no errors.
-Just as Appel and Haken can acquire an apriori warrant for believing the Four Color Theorem from the output of their mathematically transparent program, so too we can acquire an apriori warrant for believing that there is a correct proof of $X$ from the output of our mathematically transparent proof-checker.
-From the fact that there is a correct proof of $X$, the truth of $X$ follows, and thus we have acquired an apriori warrant for believing $X$.
-If everything has gone well we can even come to \textit{know} that $X$ is true.
-This outcome is true even though no human has (or ever could have) any sort of rational grasp on the process that led to the generation of the proof, and no human is capable of checking the proof stored on the hard drive.
+Let us assume that we run this proof-checker, and it reports no errors.
+Just as Appel and Haken acquire apriori knowledge of the 4CT from the output of their mathematically transparent program, so too we acquire apriori knowledge that there is a correct proof of $X$ from the output of our mathematically transparent proof-checker.
+From the fact that there is a correct proof of $X$, the truth of $X$ follows, and thus we acquire apriori knowledge of $X$.
+This is true even though no human has (or ever could have) any sort of rational grasp on the process that led to the generation of the proof, and no human is capable of checking the proof stored on the hard drive.

+The important point, however, is that in this case, we have apriori knowledge of $X$ not based on the output of the LLM, whose workings are not transparent to us, but based on the output of the proof-checker, whose workings are transparent to us.

 Of course, if the LLM `claims' to have proven $X$ but cannot produce and store the actual proof of $X$, then we cannot use a proof-checker in the way just described.
 In this case, we see no way to acquire anything other than inductive grounds for believing $X$.